How to Balance TCP Traffic

 To configure the load balancer to balance TCP, you need to add a TCP forwarding rule and a TCP health check.

-On the detail page, click Settings.
+On the Overview page, click the Settings tab.

-Change the port in both the Load Balancer side and the Droplet side from 80 to the listening port of your application.
+Click Edit in the Forwarding Rules section.
+Modify the existing rule by clicking the … (More) menu on the rule row, then change the protocol from HTTP to TCP and update the port on the Load Balancer and Droplets sides from 80 to the listening port of your application.
 For example, when using a Galera cluster, use the MariaDB port 3306.
+When you’re done, click Save.

 Click Save to implement the change.